CodeSleeve/asset-pipeline/README.md

-## About
+## What the heck is Asset Pipeline?

 *_A video is coming soon._*

-If you're looking to do the following, then spend 10 minutes reading over this.
+If you're looking to do the following in your Laravel 4 project, then spend 10 minutes reading over this.

  - Update your layouts to use the asset pipeline.
  - Place your less/css/javascript/coffeescript files into a folder.